codefellows-seattle-javascript-401d19/39-sorting-algorithms/lab-andrew/README.md

 The heapsort method takes an array of numbers and returns the sorted array, however, it does not use the divide and conquer scheme, although it does keep a O(n*log(n)) runtime.
 It works by inserting each of the values in an array into a heap.
 Then it extracts each of the values from that heap.
 Based on how a heap works, the values will be extracted in order.
 The sort algorithm itself has a constant space big O, however, the space complexity ultimately depends on the implementation of the heap that it depends on.
 The heap in this case has a space complexity of O(log(n)) which corresponds to the height of the heap, as this will be the max number of recursive calls in the call stack.

+### Radixsort:

+The radixsort method takes an array of numbers and returns the sorted array.
+It does not use comparison to sort, but rather uses modulo arithemtic to place the numbers in a series of 'buckets'.
+In this implementation, the LSD approach is used, which examines the digits in order from smallest digit to largest.
+This is a stable sort, as items retain relative positioning between equal values.
+The big O of this is theoretically O(w\*n), where w is the length of the largest word size, or the exponent of 10 of the largest value in scientific notation, and n is the number of items in the array.
+The memory complexity is O(n) as a copy is created in this implementation when the buckets are reduced.
+According to wikipedia, in execution, the performance may be actually limited to O(n*log(n)) because of the physical design of the actual hardware (i.e. how the RAM is accessed) used to run the sorting algorithm.
 ***
 ## Code Examples: